foxypiratecove37350/pymathematic/README.md

 `mathio` provides a wide range of mathematical functions, from basic arithmetic to advanced calculus and linear algebra.

 ### Clean and Intuitive :sparkles:
-`mathio`'s is designed to be clean, intuitive, and easy to use.
+`mathio` is designed to be clean, intuitive, and easy to use.

 ## Mathematical Capabilities